 The main pool was large and rectangular.
 It had a natural bottom made of rocks and plant life, and it was being fed from cascading pools that could be found by hiking up a rocky path farther up the mountain.
 Sure to its claim, the water was surprisingly hot.

 We awkwardly swam past people doing water yoga and walked past others laying face-up on chaise lounges in the sun.
 Everyone was naked.
 Unable to keep straight faces at the ‘family pool’, we made our way up the mountain to the other pools, each getting smaller as we got higher.
 Around every bend was a surprise.
 In some pools, two people were getting intimate, in others, three.
 In one instance, a group was hanging out like they were hosting a book club.
 We finally made it to the highest (and hottest) pool that was essentially a small waterfall, and agreed that it was finally time to take us (and our bathing suits) home.

 So this is what I think of as I take in a familiar and beautiful Taos: my 10-year-old discovery of our neighboring hippie communities.

-While here, I explore art galleries, speak to professional photographers, drive up to Taos Ski Valley, and hike to a stunning mountain lake.
-I also can’t help but check out a natural hot springs (free to the public if you can find it) accessible by hiking into the Rio Grand Gorge.
+While here, I’ve explored art galleries, spoken to professional photographers, driven up to Taos Ski Valley, and hiked to a stunning mountain lake.
+I can’t help but check out a natural hot springs accessible by hiking into the Rio Grand Gorge.
 It’s sunset and the natural hot springs pool is right next to the fast-moving Rio Grand River.
 The path is empty of other hikers, the naturally-formed rock pool vacant.
 And as the sun slips behind the desert, I decide- in memory of old Valley View- to slip in ‘au naturel’…